 Why even bother creating a registered business like a corporation?

-Registered business entities like corporations and LLCs enjoy personal asset protection because they have a corporate veil.
+Registered business entities like corporations and LLCs enjoy how to protect personal assets in a business because they have a corporate veil.
 If the business loses a corporate lawsuit or defaults on a loan, the business owners usually can’t lose their personal assets.

 If you operated as another business type, like a sole proprietorship or general partnership, you would not have personal asset protection.
 Your business would not be a separate legal entity from you as an individual.